 Sunday 2nd January 1955.
 Breakfast at 8am was the same as usual.
 Every breakfast I have had on this camp so far has consisted of Corn Flakes or Weetabix followed by either egg and beans, or egg and bacon, with toast.
 Why we have to have egg each time I don't know.
 Having finished my meal I went into the Quiet Room and read the two English language papers, the Sunday Times of Ceylon and the Ceylon Observer.
 At the same time I listened to the National Service of Radio Ceylon.
 (See my diary extract below)

 Monday 3rd January 1955.
 I was to have flown today from Negombo to China Bay for a week's Ground Defence Training course but when I arrived at Negombo I was told that the course had been cancelled.
 (I was beginning to learn that communication between RAF Negombo and Gangodawila about non-operational matters was haphazard at best.
 Most airmen at Negombo had never even heard of Gangodawila.)
-So I returned to Gangodawila in the van driven by our only driver - Mr DeLile.
+I returned to Gangodawila in the van driven by our only driver - Mr DeLile.
 On the way back to camp we called at his house, which was about a mile from camp by road, to deliver some meat he'd bought.
 As we were about to leave, a friend of his stopped him and insisted on his having a drink to celebrate the New Year.
-So Mr DeLile went off to his friend's house while Mrs DeLile invited me inside and gave me a cool fruit drink which was very welcome.
+Mr DeLile went off to his friend's house while Mrs DeLile invited me inside and gave me a cool fruit drink which was very welcome.
 Mr DeLile returned about ten minutes later and we arrived at camp a few minutes after that.
 I reported to Flight Sergeant Owen, who had by that time received the order cancelling the GDT course, and he told me to take the rest of the day off.
 When I got into the billet I found, to my joy, a nice fat letter from home.
 This was the first letter I had received from home since one at Innsworth nearly a month ago.
 The rest of the day was more or less spent on my bed.
-A bad headache had developed so I tried to get some sleep but I only dropped off for a few minutes at a time.
+A bad headache had developed so I tried to get some sleep, but I only dropped off for a few minutes at a time.
 I went for dinner at 5pm but regretted it afterwards as I felt sick.

 This was Elephant Rock at the furthest end of Mount Lavinia beach.
 I have had several emails from Sri Lankans in recent years to tell me that this popular tourist object is no longer there but no-one seems to know what happened to it.